 |New York Life||A++ (Superior)|

 Haven Life offers term life insurance at affordable prices.
 Policies are purchased online, so if you are looking for a company with strong digital assets, Haven Life may be a good option for you.
-If you feel more comfortable having an in-person agent to discuss your life insurance needs with or are looking for a permanent policy instead of a term one, Haven Life may not be the right choice.
+If you feel more comfortable working with an insurance agent to discuss your life insurance needs or are looking for a permanent policy instead of a term one, Haven Life may not be the right choice.

 Haven Life’s life insurance products are underwritten by MassMutual, which boasts an A++ (Superior) AM Best financial strength rating.
-MassMutual received a customer service rating that was just above industry average in the 2020 J.D.
-Power U.S. Life Insurance Study.
+MassMutual received a customer service rating above the industry average in the 2021 U.S. Individual Life Insurance Study.
+MassMutual also has fewer complaints than average, as reported by the National Association of Insurance Commissioners (NAIC).

 Learn more: Haven Life Insurance review

-AIG offers several types of life insurance policies that could be a good fit for people over 50, including term life insurance, universal life and guaranteed issue whole life.
-In fact, AIG boasts that its $250,000 term life policies start at just $14 per month.
+AIG offers several types of life insurance policies that could be a good fit for people aged 50 and older, including term life insurance, or permanent plans such as universal life and guaranteed issue whole life.
+In fact, AIG boasts that its $250,000 term life insurance policies start at just $14 per month.

 However, you should be aware that AIG’s customer service score from J.D.
-Power is below industry average, which could indicate that customers are often dissatisfied with its customer service.
+Power is one of the lowest scores in the study, which could indicate that customers are often dissatisfied with its level of customer service.
 If budget is your primary concern, AIG could be a good option.

 Learn more: AIG Insurance review